 Using your knowledge of the properties of numbers, can you fill all the squares on the board?

-starting point, going back to the practical can help explain. . . .
+In this article for teachers, Bernard uses some problems to suggest that once a numerical pattern has been spotted from a practical starting point, going back to the practical can help explain. . . .

 I start with a red, a green and a blue marble.
 I can trade any of my marbles for two others, one of each colour.
 Can I end up with five more blue marbles than red after a number of such trades?

 Kate has eight multilink cubes.
 She has two red ones, two yellow, two green and two blue.
 She wants to fit them together to make a cube so that each colour shows on each face just once.

 Make a spiral mobile.

 The Tower of Hanoi is an ancient mathematical challenge.
 Working on the building blocks may help you to explain the patterns you notice.

 Here is a chance to create some Celtic knots and explore the mathematics behind them.

 Paint a stripe on a cardboard roll.
 Can you predict what will happen when it is rolled across a sheet of paper?

 Using different numbers of sticks, how many different triangles are you able to make?
 Can you make any rules about the numbers of sticks that make the most triangles?

 Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube.
 No row or column of cubes must contain two cubes of the same colour.